qpdf/qpdf/README-what-to-download.md

 Windows Binaries

-You can download Windiows binaries that are statically linked with qpdf's external dependencies and use the OpenSSL crypto provider.
+You can download Windows binaries that are statically linked with qpdf's external dependencies and use the OpenSSL crypto provider.
 There are several options:

 * `qpdf-<version>-bin-mingw32.zip` - 32-bit executables that should work on basically any Windows system, including 64-bit systems.
 The 32-bit executables are capable of handling files larger than 2 GB.
 If you just want to use the qpdf command line program or use the qpdf DLL's C-language interface, you can download this file.
 You can also download this version if you are using MINGW's gcc and want to program using the C++ interface.